gkayode/crypto_arbitrage_bot/README.md

     This is so you can transfer crypto across both platforms without a hitch and also to avoid crypto loss.
 - There will be a slight lag when transfering crypto across platforms.
 This is for network confirmations.
 - Also, both exchanges have both transaction and transfer fees.

+### How to get up and running

+1. Clone the repository into a project folder.

+2. Navigate to the root folder of the repository, then run the following code to install the dependencies.
+    ```Python
+    pip install -r requirements.txt
+    ```
+3. Run the crypto_arbitrage.py file
+    ```Python
+    python crypto_arbitrage
+    ```